ipfs-shipyard/npm-on-ipfs/README.md

                                                                [default: "http"]
   --mirror-registry         Where to download missing files from
                                          [default: "https://registry.npmjs.com"]
-  --ipfs-port               Which port the daemon is listening on[default: 5001] --ipfs-host               Which host the daemon is listening on
+  --ipfs-port               Which port the daemon is listening on[default: null] --ipfs-host               Which host the daemon is listening on[default: null] --ipfs-base-dir           Which mfs prefix to use
-                                                          [default: "127.0.0.1"]
-  --ipfs-base-dir           Which mfs prefix to use
                                                   [default: "/commons-registry"]
-  --ipfs-flush              Whether to flush the MFS cache       [default: true] --clone-skim              Which registry to clone
+  --ipfs-flush              Whether to flush the MFS cache       [default: true] --ipfs-max-requests       How many concurrent requests to make to the IPFS
+                            daemon                                  [default: 5]
+  --ipfs-type               "proc" to start an in process node, "go" or "js" to
+                            connect to a remote daemon (in conjunction with --ipfs-port and --ipfs-host).      [default: "proc"] --clone-skim              Which registry to clone
                                [default: "https://replicate.npmjs.com/registry"]
   --clone-user-agent        What user agent to specify when contacting the